international-child-art-foundation/icaf-vite/README.md

 2. If so, import and style it according to our design system.
 3. If not, create it from scratch only as a last resort.

 Detailed styling guidelines are available in the Figma file.
-Hello!

 ## Resources